-- NFER tests for Year 3.4.5 provide data in order to support accurate assessment.
+- NFER (National Funding for Educational Research) tests for Year 3, 4 and 5 provide data in order to support accurate assessment.

-- Assessment of Writing and Reading is now embedded and books show the evidence to support judgements made by teachers, and regular moderation aids in identifying how to further promote good progress.
+- Assessment of Writing and Reading is now embedded and books show the evidence to support judgements made by teachers.
+Regular moderation aids in identifying how to further promote good progress.

 - We are enjoying reading at Hemlington Hall and this needs to become embedded in daily lives.